-Current: Water pipework repairs to the Peninsula Reservoir have been completed by IWK.
+Current: Water pipework repairs to the concrete Peninsula Reservoir have been completed by IWK.
 Repairs and lining of the old concrete reservoir have been designed and priced, and are now scheduled to proceed.

-Current: Tenders for construction work closed in December 2018.
-Council has identified Isaac Construction Ltd as a preferred contractor for the supply and installation of a new reservoir tank beside the existing green steel tank; the demolition and disposal of the concrete reservoirs damaged in the Nov 2016 earthquake.
-All evaluation and tender negotiations are nearing completion and Council expects Isaac to be appointed soon.
+Current: Council has appointed Isaac Construction Ltd as the contractor for the supply and installation of a new reservoir tank beside the existing green steel tank; and the demolition and disposal of the concrete reservoirs damaged in the Nov 2016 earthquake.

-Start: Isaac Construction Ltd is expected to start on site in late March / April 2019
+Start: Isaac Construction Ltd will start on site in late April 2019.

 Current: Various repairs (sealed roads, unsealed roads, road drainage, Kerb and Channels) to Earthquake damage on many of our 205 km of local roads.

 Update: Council’s road maintenance contractor Downer is now working through the remaining scheduled repairs.

 Cost: $8.6 million is the total estimated cost of the project.
 Thanks to 95% funding from the NZ Transport Agency, Council’s share of the cost is just 5%.

 Update: $1.6 million is is the total estimated left to deliver, which represents the remaining 21% of the full programme.